Marble Queen Pothos Care: The Quick Answer

 Take a cutting just below a node, that little brown bump on the stem where a leaf grows.
 A cutting with two or three leaves and at least one node is ideal.
 Remove the lowest leaf so the node is exposed, then place it in a glass of water on a bright windowsill.

-Roots usually appear within two to four weeks.
-The NC State Extension Plant Toolbox notes that Epipremnum aureum cuttings root reliably under warm conditions, with soil temperatures between 21 and 27°C producing the fastest results.
+Roots usually appear within two to four weeks in warm, bright conditions.
 Once roots are a few centimetres long, pot the cutting into soil and treat it like any other pothos.

 The new plant will be genetically identical to the parent: same variegation pattern, same personality.
 If you want a full step-by-step method with node placement tips, the propagate pothos guide walks through both water and soil propagation in more detail.